zzzprojects/EntityFramework-Extensions/docs2/pages/getting-started/providers/efcore/efcore-postgresql-provider.md

 PM> Install-Package Npgsql.EntityFrameworkCore.PostgreSQL
 ```

-Now you are ready to start your application.
+Now, you are ready to start your application.

  ## Create Data Model